-DPIRD's Diagnostics and Laboratory Services means the officer occupying that position in the Department, or any officer occupying a comparable position in the Department that the CEO advises the licence holder by notice in writing will be performing the duties of a Pathologist of DPIRD's Diagnostics and Laboratory Services;
+DPIRD's Diagnostics and Laboratory Services means the officer occupying that position in the Department, or any officer occupying a comparable position in the Department that the CEO advises the licence holder by notice in writing will be performing the duties of DPIRD's Diagnostics and Laboratory Services;

-site means the area specified in Schedule 2 of this licence.
+Site means the area specified in Schedule 2 of the licence.

 - (2) The following terms used in the conditions on this licence have the same meaning as in the Fish Resources Management Act 1994

-- CEO;
+- aquaculture lease;

-- fish; and
+- CEO; and

 - record.

-2. Requirement for appropriate tenure to authorise activity
+2. Requirement for aquaculture lease to authorise activity

-The holder of this licence must make every reasonable endeavour to obtain, and must maintain in force at all times, the legal right to use the site.
-No aquaculture is to be carried on at the site without the legal right to use the site for aquaculture having first been granted.
-The legal right to use the site must be a lease, sub-lease or licence granted in accordance with the power conferred under the Land Administration Act 1997 or under section 97 of the Fish Resources Management Act 1994.
+The holder of this licence must maintain in force at all times, the legal right to use the site.
+No aquaculture is to be carried on without the legal right to use the site for aquaculture having first been granted.
+The legal right to use the site must be a lease, sub-lease or licence granted in accordance with the power conferred under the Land Administration Act 1997, or under section 97 of the Fish Resources Management Act 1994.